ambo-n/crowdfunding_back_end/README.md

-# Crowdfunding Back End - Welcome to Sprout
+# 🎯 Crowdfunding Platform Backend

-Sprout is a full-stack crowdfunding platform built with a Python/Django backend and a JavaScript/React frontend.
+This is the **backend API** for a crowdfunding web application, built with Django and Django REST Framework (DRF).
+It supports user registration, authentication, project listings, pledging, and admin functionality.

+---

-## Features:
+## 🚀 Features

-Within this application, users can:
+- 🧑 User registration & token-based authentication
+- 📦 CRUD operations for projects and pledges
+- 📂 Category tagging for projects

-- Sign up and log in.
+- 🔒 Permissions and ownership enforcement
-- Create, update, and delete their own campaigns.
-- Make pledges to existing projects.
-- View all existing projects.

-## Key Details:

-- The project model integrates with the Google Maps API to retrieve longitude and latitude coordinates when users enter an address for their fundraising campaign.
-- Suitable user permissions are implemented to ensure actions performed within the application are secure and appropriately restricted.
+- 🧪 Comprehensive test coverage
+- ⚙️ CI/CD via GitHub Actions.

+---

-## Planning:
+## 🧰 Tech Stack

+- Python 3.12
+- Django 4.x
+- Django REST Framework
+- Pytest
+- GitHub Actions

+---

 ### Concept/Name

 Sprout is a community-focused crowdfunding platform dedicated to supporting conservation and outdoor recreation projects.
 Whether developing new parks, restoring rivers and wildlife habitats, or creating outdoor spaces that inspire future generations, Sprout empowers communities and public land managers to bring their visions to life.
 By connecting passionate individuals with meaningful environmental projects, we help ensure a greener, more accessible outdoors for everyone.

+---

 ### Intended Audience/User Stories

 Sprout is intended for people who share a vested interest in preserving natural spaces and enhancing outdoor recreation for current and future generations.
 Sprout can be used as a platform to raise donation towards charities of interest or launch crowdfunding campaigns for local conservation and outdoor projects.

-### Front End Pages/Functionality

-- {{ A page on the front end }}
-  - {{ A list of dot-points showing functionality is available on this page }}
-  - {{ etc }}
-  - {{ etc }}
-- {{ A second page available on the front end }}
-  - {{ Another list of dot-points showing functionality }}
-  - {{ etc }}
+---

 ### API Spec